Welcome to the Faculty Info Page for Disability Services

 Below are some major points of interest regarding some of the most common accommodation requests.

-- It is the student’s responsibility to meet with you to complete the Exam Accommodation Form.
-This form is only necessary if a student needs to take an exam at CAS in order to receive his/her approved accommodations; you are more than welcome to make alternative arrangements with a student in order to provide the accommodations.
+- It is the student’s responsibility to meet with you to discuss his/her exam accommodations.
+Students who need to take their exams at CAS must submit an Exam Accommodation Form (paper format available here).
+Students with exam accommodations are not required to take their exams at CAS; you are more than welcome to make alternative arrangements with a student in order to provide the accommodations.

 - The Exam Accommodation Form includes information to assist CAS in properly administering the exam for you.
 This includes whether a student is allowed to take anything in the room with them, how the exam will be delivered and returned, and whether the student is taking the exam at the same time as the rest of the class.
-Please be sure to read over this information before signing.
+Please be sure to read over this information carefully and notify the Assistant Director of any errors or areas of concern.

 - No students are allowed into a testing room with their backpacks or cell phones.